 Here are some important steps to take when ending a relationship that may help create a more positive, compassionate outcome for all involved:

-• Have a face-to-face conversation.
+- Have a face-to-face conversation.
 While it may feel easier to send a text and avoid the person, your relationship and the other person deserve the respect of a face-to-face conversation.
-Face-to-face conversations have the added benefit of facilitating open communication, minimizing potential misunderstandings, and fostering human empathy.
+Face-to-face conversations have the added benefits of facilitating open communication, minimizing potential misunderstandings, and fostering human empathy.
 Choose a private location where the other person can receive the news without feeling embarrassed or humiliated.

 While the decision to end a relationship is never easy, navigating these transitions with compassion, empathy, and kindness eases the process.
 Remember: the end of one chapter marks the beginning of another.
 Prioritizing mental and emotional health throughout the process will help lay the foundation for stronger, more fulfilling relationships in the future.